 - Headache “behind the eyes”

-- The wrong fit: If your eyewear puts pressure behind your ears, on your nose, or on the sides of your head, it may cause headaches or eye fatigue.
-A common misconception in safety departments is that they can buy one type of eyewear and expect it to work for and fit every employee.
+- The wrong fit: A common misconception in safety departments is that they can buy one type of eyewear and expect it to work for and fit every employee.
 This thinking can lead to issues down the road for workers.

 - Scratched lenses: Scratched lenses can be the result of damage during work, the age of the eyewear, or improper care, cleaning, or storage (raise your hand if you’ve ever tossed your safety glasses on your dashboard!).
 No matter the reason lenses become scratched, it can affect the quality of vision through the polycarbonate and cause eye strain and fatigue.
 Make sure that if safety eyewear lenses are scratched, their promptly replaced.